-In 2006, I was selected for the prestigious Global Health Fellowship based on my previous work with women and children in Africa.
+In 2006, I was awarded the prestigious Global Health Fellowship based on my humanitarian work with women and children in Africa.
 I spent six months working on HIV and AIDS prevention initiatives in Kenya and Uganda.

-I continued to pursue my passion for writing and graduated with a master of fine arts (MFA) degree in Creative Writing in 2009.
+I continued to pursue my passion for writing and graduated with a master of fine arts (MFA) degree in Creative Writing.

 I have been honored to share the stage with many extraordinary speakers both in the US and internationally.